christophstrasen/WorldObserver/docs_internal/vision.md

 - **Out of scope:** no GUI builder, no on‑disk query language, no visual editor.
   The primary interface is Lua code.

-If you have not yet read it, the LQR docs in `docs/` provides the underlying vocabulary (records, schemas, joins, windows) that WorldObserver will lean on.

 ---

 ## Core concepts